Dev-Huang1/TechArt-Help/_posts/2024-07-05-air-captcha.md

+---
-# How to use Air-Captcha?
+title: How to use Air-Captcha?
+author: Tech-Art
+date: 2024-07-05
+category: Jekyll
+layout: post
+mermaid: true
+---

 **First, add the following script code to the <head> tag of your HTML page.**